 Creativity is what is needed to look at leveraging your location.
 So many times the thing that can most attract a customer - or make them drive right on by - is the exterior of your store.

-What can you do to be noticed that compliments your business?
+What can you do to be noticed by potential customers?

-Companies from some of the very largest, to some of the smallest, from luxury brands to startups, from franchises to regional chains contact me as a retail consultant because they are looking for results.
+Companies from some of the very largest, to some of the smallest, from luxury brands to startups, from franchises to regional chains work with me because they are looking for results.